rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp.main(GitHubApp.java:166)
 ```

 The above log is exciting.
 First, the parent thread waits for the end of both tasks before continuing.
-So, the tree structure of the computation is respected.
-The computation went in error when we tried to get the result from the failed computation.
+So, the tree structure of the computation is respected. **The computation went in error when we tried to get the result from the failed computation**.
 Moreover, the second task was not canceled once the first went into error.
-We have just achieved a lot with structured concurrency.

 The issue is the type of scope we chose to use.
 The `StructuredTaskScope<T>` doesn't implement any advanced policy for error handling.
 It's a simple blueprint to build advanced policies.
 At the moment of writing, project Loom comes with two implementations of the `StructuredTaskScope<T>` type: `java.util.concurrent.StructuredTaskScope.ShutdownOnFailure` and `java.util.concurrent.StructuredTaskScope.ShutdownOnSuccess`

 Let's start with analyzing the first one.
-We'll use it directly in our example and see what happens.
+We'll use it directly in our example (the one that doesn't throw any exception) and see what happens.
 Here is the code:

 ```java
 @Override